mnlipp/kubernetes-experience/007_argocd/README.md

 ### Access UI (with ingress)

-Apply `20_project.yaml` to get our "setup-project" started.
-You will probably want to adjust the first source project to match your private clone of this repository.
+File `20_argocd-config/10_argocd-ingress.yaml` configurtes access to the GUI.

-While Argo CD cannot manage Argo CD, we can at least put it's "add-ons" under Argo CD's control.
+You can apply it immediately.
+However, while Argo CD cannot manage Argo CD, we can at least put it's "configuration" under Argo CD's control.

-Apply `30_argocd-app.yaml` to configure ingress for Argo CD.
+So, better apply `30_argocd_app/10_argocd-app.yaml` to configure ingress for Argo CD.
 Adjust the repository URL.
+The configuration application is created in the default project.

 ### Accces UI (common)